wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/1-overview.md

 * The majority of global consumers now expect brands and organizations to offer a self-service portal.
 * Nearly one-third of consumers keep in touch with brands they've done business with to make sure they are getting the most out of their purchase.
-* Half of the end users are using multiple channels to stay connected including web, mobile, telephone, social and self-service; often using many channels for a single support experience.
+* Half of the end users are using multiple channels to stay connected including web, mobile, telephone, social, and self-service; often using many channels for a single support experience.

-Providing a web portal interface takes these user trends and brings any engagement, including partner, groups and employee scenarios directly accessing Common Data Services to create a modern connected experience for both external users and internal business operations.
+Providing a web portal interface takes these user trends and brings any engagement, including partner, groups, and employee scenarios directly accessing Common Data Services to create a modern connected experience for both external users and internal business operations.

 ## Modern Business

 Let's take a look the same trend but from a business perspective.
 Your business is already using Power Apps.
 Consider what additional capabilities can Power Apps portals deliver.

-**Provide self-service support.** When your business is growing, would you rather employ extra staff in call centers OR add self-service capabilities to your web site where your customers can search knowledge articles, engage with other customers, find answers and create support cases when needed (that then go directly into Dynamics 365 Customer Service), all without a single interaction from your resources?
+**Provide self-service support.** When your business is growing, would you rather employ extra staff in call centers OR add self-service capabilities to your web site where your customers can search knowledge articles, engage with other customers, find answers, and create support cases when needed (that then go directly into Dynamics 365 Customer Service), all without a single interaction from your resources?

 **Build sales pipeline.** When a lead fills in a contact us form on your company site would you rather receive this information as an email OR get it recorded in Dynamics 365 Sales where the record can become part of your sales pipeline *automatically*?